matheuscscp/pimenta-judge/README.md

 ```

 ## Creating, starting and stopping a contest
-Choose a directory name, like `mycontest`, an available port, like 8000, and type the following commands:
+Choose a directory name, like `mycontest`, an available network port, like 8000, and type the following commands:
 ```bash
 $ pjudge install mycontest
 $ cd mycontest